c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 ## Vectors

-[Vectors](/language-common/vectors/) similar to arrays, use the format `Type[<size>]`, with the restriction that vectors may only form out of integers, floats and booleans.
-Similar to arrays, wildcard can be used to infer the size of a vector:
+[Vectors](/language-common/vectors/) are similar to arrays and are declared using the format `Type[<size>]`, but with the restriction that vectors may only form out of integers, floats and booleans.
+Similar to arrays, wildcards can be used to infer the size of a vector:

 ```c3